Forbidden Planet: Novelization

-Shortly before the film was released, a novelization appeared in hardcover and then later in mass-market paperback; it was written by W. J. Stuart (the pseudonym of mystery novelist Philip MacDonald), which chapters the novel into separate first person narrations by Dr. Ostrow, Commander Adams, and Dr. Morbius.
+Shortly before the film was released, a novelization appeared in hardcover and then later in mass-market paperback; it was written by W.J.
+Stuart (the pseudonym of mystery novelist Philip MacDonald), which chapters the novel into separate first person narrations by Dr. Ostrow, Commander Adams, and Dr. Morbius.
 The novel delves further into the mysteries of the vanished Krell and Morbius' relationship to them.
 In the novel, he repeatedly exposes himself to the Krell's manifestation machine, which (as suggested in the film) boosts his brain power far beyond normal human intelligence.
-Unfortunately, Morbius retains enough of his imperfect human nature to be afflicted with hubris and a contempt for humanity.
+Morbius retains enough of his imperfect human nature to be afflicted with hubris and a contempt for humanity.
 Not recognizing his own base primitive drives and limitations proves to be Morbius' downfall, as it had for the extinct Krell.
 While not stated explicitly in the film (although the basis for a deleted scene first included as an extra with the Criterion Collection's LaserDisc set and included with both the later 50th anniversary DVD and current Blu-ray releases), the novelization compared Altaira's ability to tame the tiger (until her sexual awakening with Commander Adams) to the medieval myth of a unicorn being tamable only by a virgin.